 Picture 2: A typical recruitment process as possible today

-On Wednesday September 27, I will conduct a webinar titled “HR Trends and the implications for Recruitment“.
+On Wednesday September 27, I conducted a webinar titled “HR Trends and the implications for Recruitment“.
 In my preparation, I made two pictures I would like to share with you.

 Recruiting: making sure the required capabilities are accessible

 There is a shift from recruiting for positions to recruiting to strengthen capability pools (Read: The end of static jobs).

 In Picture 1 I have made an attempt to outline the process of staffing teams in organisations.

 - There is a clear view on the required capabilities, today and in the nearby future.
 Some capabilities are near to the core of the organisation, and often required in teams.
 These pools (in the picture pools 1,2 and 3) are built as much as possible in the organisation.
 For some capabilities this is not required, or not possible.
 For these capabilities, you can rely (partly) on people who are not on the payroll.

 - The recruitment/ staffing team makes sure the required capabilities are timely available.
 They are supported by tyheir workforce planning systems.
 The recruitment/staffing team, and broader HR, should also keep an eye on the external pools, in order to have quick access to motivated and connected people.